PavPavv/MyJSCheatsheet/interview_EN/js_interview_middle.md

   const compose = (...fns) => arg => fns.reduce((composed, f) => f(composed), arg);
 ```

-## 9. What the difference between POST and PUT?
+## 10. What the difference between POST and PUT methods?

 POST is used to send data to a server to create/update a resource.
 PUT is used to send data to a server to create/update a resource.